Insect bites in children: What to do?

 • In case of signs of inflammation or if the child has scratched, also disinfect these areas (disinfectant based on non-alcoholic ingredients)

-Special case: Insect stings in the throat or facial area
+Special case: insect stings in the throat or facial area

 • to keep the swelling as minimal as possible by cooling (e.g., ice cubes) or a very cold drink.